A New York Country Bar Turned Into My Favorite Bar in The City

 A few weeks ago on one of the first really nice days of Spring, I ran into a regular at the bar on my day off.
 He laughed a little about me being there when I wasn’t working.
 I guess it makes sense that most people don’t want to spend their free time at the place they work, but it’s not unusual for me.

-Of course I had to explain to him that it’s my favorite bar in New York City.
-But also that I just couldn’t stay away from the backyard.
+Of course I had to explain to him that it’s my favorite bar, but also that I couldn’t stay away from the backyard.
 I never get to enjoy the patio while I’m working and it is probably at the top of the list of reasons I love the Waylon so much.
 It is a nice escape from the hectic streets of midtown.
 I love relaxing back there, writing a little on my laptop or having a drink and hanging out with friends.

 Every summer there’s a few backyard BBQ’s that bring the entire neighborhood together.
 Anyone who stumbles into the bar unknowingly while these parties are happening will get sucked into the overwhelming sense of community.
 Every time I’m fully immersed in a plate of Mac & Cheese or a plastic pint of something poured from a backyard keg I’m reminded that you don’t need to live in a small town to get a dose of welcoming and hospitable southern charm.
 You just need to spend some time at The Waylon.